-The BA in Criminal Justice prepares students for the many careers in criminal justice and law enforcement and lays the academic foundation for post graduate education and law school.
+The Bachelor of Arts in criminal justice prepares students for the many careers in criminal justice and law enforcement and lays the academic foundation for post graduate education and law school.
 This program covers the study of law enforcement and security procedures, courts and corrections, and criminal justice theory.
 This degree will teach students the functions of criminal justice organizations and law enforcement procedures.
 Upon graduation, a student will have the knowledge necessary to begin a rewarding career in the field.
 This program is also designed to qualify those students who are already in the criminal justice and law enforcement fields for promotion to advanced positions.
-Students should seek advisement from the Criminal Justice advisor to plan their career path and select appropriate electives and substitutions where available in the paradigm.
+Students should seek advisement from the criminal justice advisor to plan their career path and select appropriate electives and substitutions where available in the paradigm.